 Wrongful death claims recover economic and non-economic damages for the surviving family member(s).
 Recoverable damages can include, but are not limited to:

 Additional damages may be recoverable if a survival action is brought in coordination with the wrongful death claim.

 Punitive damages are intended to punish someone for their actions.
 Punitive damages are usually not applicable in a California wrongful death case but may apply to a different type of claim known as a survival action.

 Insurance policies typically exclude liability for punitive damages, so you would need to file a lawsuit against the driver personally if they have the assets to cover a judgment.
 Your lawyer can help you understand how this works.

 A survival action is a case that can be brought if the decedent survived for some period of time after the accident – even if it was just hours.
 A survival action is a claim that is brought for damages suffered by the decedent, not the surviving family member(s).
-Typically, as survival action is for the decedent’s medical expenses, pain and suffering and loss of earnings.
+Typically, a survival action is for compensation for the decedent’s medical expenses, pain and suffering (as set out in CCP § 377.34) and loss of earnings.